Update Notes and Revision History:

 2019-10-09 v.
 1.1.2: font changes for better legibility.

-Miscellaneous update note: I am relaxing the mandatory confirmation of email addresses for those that wish to register to download the “source” files.
-A “bad actor” was submitting multiple phony addresses, most likely probing for a spam conduit, or to grab files.
-It’s been a month or so, and we shall see whether they come back.
-If they do, I will put the requirement back in place.
-In the meantime, I shall be checking email addresses of those that register!
-Thanks for understanding.
+Miscellaneous update note: I am re-instituting the mandatory confirmation of email addresses for those that wish to register to download the “source” files.
+A “bad actor” has returned, and is submitting multiple phony addresses, most likely probing for a spam conduit, or to grab files.
+My sincere apologies for the inconvenience, and thanks for understanding.